hanru/ansible-debianinit/README.md

 Which users are allowed to login via SSH.
 All allowed users are defined as a string, separated by spaces.

 By default only `root` is allowed to login.

-    di_sudoers_password: []

-A list of users who can execute `sudo` command after providing their passwords.

-By default no users are added to this list.

-    di_sudoers_passwordless: []

-A list of users who can execute `sudo` without providing their passwords.
-Since `sudo` runs a command as root, it's inherently insecure if password is not required before running.
-This setting is better left blank for important servers.

-By default no users are added to this list.

     di_system_removed_packages:
       - apache2